bishopZ/kabuki-motion/Readme.md

 `/client` contains the react files that construct the site.
 Run webpack while editing these files to see your changes live in the browser.
 `/client/main.jsx` is the main point of entry for the React application.

-`/public` contains the public, static resources served by the server, and the rendered application javascript/css.
+`/public` contains the public, static resources served by the server, and the rendered application javascript and css files.

 `/server` contains files related to the node server.
 `/server/app.js` creates the node server.